Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 #### MODIFY

-The `modify` method takes a `Str` value of the directory name of the entry that is modified and either a pair or array of pairs that describe modification operations to send.
+The `modify` method takes a `Str` value of the directory name of the entry that is modified and either a pair or an array of pairs that describe modification operations to send.

 Every operation pair must be in format: